lik-alive/vue-advanced-chat-v3/README.md

 ### Messages prop

 Message objects are rendered differently depending on their type.
-Currently, only text, emoji and file types are supported.<br><br>
+Text, emoji, image, video and file types are supported.<br><br>
 Each message object has a `senderId` field which holds the id of the corresponding agent.
 If `senderId` matches the `currentUserId` prop, specific UI and actions will be implemented.<br><br>
 Notes:

 - `username` will be displayed on each message of corresponding agents if at least 3 users are in the room
 - `system` is used to show messages with a specific centered display
+- `indexId` can be used if you need to change a message ID that is already displayed in a room, this preventing an animation glitch.
+For example, when you don't know in advance the message ID your backend will create.

 Message states: